One of Apple’s most relevant feature introductions in these days and times is the Handwashing app on the Apple Watch.

 The new Apple Watch handwashing feature is only available on your Apple Watch.
 It is not currently an option on the iPhone–except to access settings within the Watch app.

-When you open up your iPhone and navigate to My Watch section in the Watch app, although you find ‘handwashing’ related settings here, these do not send notifications directly to your iPhone.
+When you open up your iPhone and navigate to the My Watch section in the Watch app, although you find ‘handwashing’ related settings here, these do not send notifications directly to your iPhone.

 How often should I wash my hands?